Azure/llmops-gha-demo/docs/e2e_llmops_with_promptflow.md

 ## Run and Evaluate Prompt Flow in AzureML with GitHub Actions
 Using a [GitHub Action workflow](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-github-actions-machine-learning?view=azureml-api-2&tabs=userlevel#step-5-run-your-github-actions-workflow) we will trigger actions to run a Prompt Flow job in Azure Machine learning.

-This pipeline will start the promptflow run and evaluate the results.
+This pipeline will start the prompt flow run and evaluate the results.
 When the job is complete, the prompt flpw model will be registered in the Azure Machine Learning workspace and be available for deployment.

 1. In your GitHub project repository, select **Actions**